 MR. DE MEO: That's good.
 That's good.
 MS. FERTIG: Can I ask a follow-up on that?
 MR. DE MEO: Sure.

 MS. FERTIG: I was surprised to see that 100 percent of exceptions is not in high schools, not in elementary, not in -- it was in centers.
 And now you're saying this -- and I was going to bring this up when I spoke.
 I found it -- I mean, of all places for there not to be total compliance, much less for there to be 100 percent, I don't understand that.
-And I would like to know what you're putting in place to -- prevent it everywhere, but, I mean, centers, I just don't understand that.
+And I would like to know what you're putting in place to -prevent it everywhere, but, I mean, centers, I just don't understand that.

-taking some of the blame for the traditional schools as well.
+MR. LOZANO: So some of that, the centers are taking some of the blame for the traditional schools as well.
 Because, remember, the threat assessment started at the traditional school.
 And what happens is, these are the most very serious threats, so a lot of times the student may have been incarcerated, the parent, you know, withholds the student from my attending school right after if it's an expulsion case.
 So there's a lot of circumstances that go into the very serious ones.
 But the host school should have also worked to finish the threat assessment.
 A lot of these schools, and one of the issues we corrected this year was, when that happened and the student left the traditional school, they may not have finalized the monitoring plan because they didn't know where the student was going to end up.
 So they were leaving it open, waiting for the decision of the student placement to then finish the monitoring plan.
 For this year we corrected that.
 All schools who initiate a threat assessment that requires a monitoring or safety plan have to complete one as if the student's returning to their school.
-And then the next school when they enter, will open it, update and review it to meet the needs of the current school.
-So it was situations when you're looking at the transfer from one location to the I could tell you we met with the, mostly other. the discipline sites, remember, because all of their threats are the very serious ones, that's why most of the students ended up at that site.
-So we have already met with our sites that have the predominant number of threats and we've reviewed processes, we've streamlined processes, even with our connected sites like AMIkids, when a student's in a detention center, my team has met with who is the point person to assist the 14 school with getting into the detention center, to complete a student interview, to locate a parent.
-So we've done a lot of that work already up front, because we see the same data we do and we have the same concerns.
-So at the beginning of this year we started addressing, how do we tighten up?
-Because most schools when a student starts at a school and stays at a school, it's pretty tight and clean.
-Where we've seen we've had to close some gaps is when students leave one site and move to another site.
-And that's really been the main focus of my team, tightening up those processes.
+And then the next school when they enter, will open it, those processes.
 A lot of it is what Ms. Strauss shared about, you know, the processes for transfers and things like that.
 So really just tighten up those processes, we should see a lot less on the center side.
 Some of the centers -most of the schools that you see -- so you see 100 percent fail rate, but it could have been for one of the 47 attributes; right?
 And a lot of -a few of the center sites it was -- so when you looked at the school profile form, at the beginning of the year the school could have listed 12 people.
 When we audited we looked to see that all 12 of those people had the training and were required.
-The school may have only utilized six of those people all year. other six may never have participated in a threat assessment.
+The school may have only utilized six of those people all year.
+So the other six may never have participated in a threat assessment.

 So, again, we had to retrain schools at the beginning of this year.
 That's why we're going through every profile form with every school.
 Only list the members who are going to participate, who are trained.
 And then we're following up, again, unfortunately, that they're manually uploading their certificate this year, but we'll work on that.